banyu2000/Real-Time-Electromagnetic-Railgun-Project/README.md

-This is a project about electromagnetic railgun.
+This is a project about Real-time visual recognition electromagnetic railgun.